danielraffel/SwiftCatalyst/README.md

 >
 > But if you'd rather stay entirely inside Cursor — *code, build, and run all in one place* — then keep reading.

-To build and run your app **directly within the Cursor IDE using Sweetpad**, you’ll need to set up a build server configuration:
+To build and run your app **directly within the Cursor IDE using Sweetpad**, you'll need to set up a build server configuration:

 1. Press `Cmd+Shift+P` to open the command palette
-2. Type **“Sweetpad: Generate Build Server Config”** and select it
+2. Type **"Sweetpad: Generate Build Server Config"** and select it
 3. This will create a `buildServer.json` file in your project root

 #### 🧰 You'll Also Need: `xcode-build-server`

-If you go this route, you’ll need [`xcode-build-server`](https://github.com/ChimeHQ/xcode-build-server), a tool that connects Cursor’s Sweetpad with Xcode’s build system using the Build Server Protocol.
+If you go this route, you'll need [`xcode-build-server`](https://github.com/ChimeHQ/xcode-build-server), a tool that connects Cursor's Sweetpad with Xcode's build system using the Build Server Protocol.

 To install it: